stevearmstrong-dev/stevearmstrong-dev/README.md

   </a>
 </p>

+### Now that you've had a glimpse of my work, let me tell you more about myself.

+🚀 **I'm Steve Armstrong**, a dedicated and results-driven software developer specializing in **Java**, **Spring Boot**, and **Node.js**.
+With a proven track record in developing scalable applications and deploying them on **AWS** and **GCP**, I bring tangible outcomes to the table, enhancing business operations worldwide.

+🌍 Based in Toronto, Canada, my career has taken me around the world, collaborating with talented teams to deliver impactful software solutions.

+🔧 I invite you to check out my repositories for a hands-on look at my work.
+If you're intrigued by the potential for collaboration on groundbreaking projects, don't hesitate to drop me a message!

+🧠 I’m fervently expanding my expertise in **Machine Learning** and **Predictive Analytics**, aiming to leverage big data to drive innovation and efficiency in software development.

+🌟 Feel free to star my repositories if they inspire or assist you!

+* **What you may not find here**: Tens of thousands of lines of code written for prior organizations which have resulted in significant business value.
+* **What you may find here**: Projects that reflect my continuous learning and adaptation in technology, beyond work and academia.

 **🌟 If you're interested in my profile and think I'd be a good fit for your team, let's connect and discuss opportunities!**